 - 14.1 There are some circumstances where BHA may suspend a registration although we aim to keep these to a minimum.
 We will inform the applicant why they have been suspended, how long the suspension is in place for and any action the applicant can take to end the suspension.
 We will also inform the applicant how they can appeal any suspension.
 We will review suspensions once every three months.
-Registrations may be placed on hold/suspended for the following reasons: - Change in Circumstances/Incomplete information at Registration - we may need verification of the change or additional information - Outstanding Tenancy Related Debt where an applicant or member of their household has outstanding arrears or other tenancy related debt (such as rechargeable repairs) which amounts to more than one twelfth of the annual rent, the registration will be placed on hold unless an agreement has been in place and adhered to for no less than three months.

-- Anti-social Behaviour where an applicant, or a proposed member of their household, has: - acted in an anti-social manner or been responsible for harassment in the vicinity of the property - caused extensive damage to a current or previous tenanted property - behaved in a threatening or violent way towards our staff or tenants - been responsible for using a former home for illegal purposes which are, or were, likely to endanger or cause nuisance or harassment to neighbours (e.g. drug dealing, prostitution, fire raising)
+Registrations may be placed on hold/suspended for the following reasons: - Change in Circumstances/Incomplete information at Registration - we may need verification of the change or additional information - Outstanding Tenancy Related Debt where an applicant or member of their household has outstanding arrears or other tenancy related debt (such as rechargeable repairs) which amounts to more than one twelfth of the annual rent, the registration will be placed on hold unless an agreement has been in place and adhered to for no less than three months. - Anti-social Behaviour where an applicant, or a proposed member of their household, has: - acted in an anti-social manner or been responsible for harassment in the vicinity of the property - caused extensive damage to a current or previous tenanted property - behaved in a threatening or violent way towards our staff or tenants - been responsible for using a former home for illegal purposes which are, or were, likely to endanger or cause nuisance or harassment to neighbours (e.g. drug dealing, prostitution, fire raising)

 There must be documented evidence to support our reasons for suspending any application.
 This can include a Police or Landlord report, history of criminal conviction, eviction from a former home, ASBO or where an applicant has a Short Scottish Secure Tenancy (or equivalent) due to Antisocial behaviour.
-If an applicant demonstrates there are valid reasons that their behaviour has changed and behaviour will not re-occur we will remove the suspension.
-In any offer of tenancy a Short Scottish Secure Tenancy will be offered if this behaviour has been within the last three years.
+If an applicant demonstrates there are valid reasons that their behaviour has changed, and behaviour will not re-occur we will remove the suspension.
+In any offer of tenancy, a Short Scottish Secure Tenancy will be offered if this behaviour has been within the last three years.

-- Refusal of Offers if an applicant makes two reasonable refusals of offers then they can be suspended for six months. - Fraudulent or False Information if an applicant has deliberately provided false information within their application then the registration will be suspended for six months. - On occasion, we may bypass an applicant for a property.
+- Refusal of Offers if an applicant makes two reasonable refusals of offers then they can be suspended for six months. - Fraudulent or False Information if an applicant has deliberately provided false information within their application, then the registration will be suspended for six months. - 14.2 Applicants who are suspended receive a quarterly email to request an update to their circumstance.
+If an applicant received 4 emails and has not responded to the request for information, then their registration will be withdrawn. - 14.3 On occasion, we may bypass an applicant for a property.
 Bypassing is where we do not make an offer of a property to an applicant who would have otherwise received a provisional offer.
-Examples of where this may be done are where we know the property does not meet a persons assessed needs or if where the applicant verbally communicates the note of interest/bid was made in error.
+Examples of where this may be done are where we know the property does not meet a person's assessed needs or if where the applicant verbally communicates the note of interest/bid was made in error.
 Should we bypass an offer we will keep a record of why this happened.